saferpay/sndbx/texts/fraugster.md

-# Fraugster Fire
+# Fraud Prevention

-Fraugster Fire (Henceforth just Fire) is a fraud protection module provided by *NAME HERE* and supported by Saferpay.
-It allows a merchant to dynamically react on suspicious behavior and even  prevent transactions with mailicious intent, during runtime.
+Fraud Prevention is a Saferpay module that protects merchants from fraudulent online transactions.
+It relies on Fraugster's industry-leading AI technology and allows merchants to dynamically react on suspicious behavior and even prevent transactions with malicious intent, during runtime.
-This chapter will cover the technical aspects of a Fire integration into your shop-system.
+This chapter will cover the technical aspects on how to integrate Fraud Prevention in your application.

 ## <a name="fire-req"></a> Requirements
-* The corresponding Saferpay eCommerce licence and thus the existence of a valid identification with a username and password for the Saferpay system.
++ The corresponding Saferpay eCommerce licence and thus the existence of a valid identification with a username and password for the Saferpay system.
-* Availability of at least one active Saferpay terminal via which payment can be carried out and availability of the associated Saferpay TerminalId.
++ Availability of at least one active Saferpay terminal via which payments can be carried out and availability of the associated Saferpay TerminalId.
-* A contract with Fraugster and its activation in the Saferpay System. **<= HOW TO?
-INFORMATION NEEDED!**
++ A contract to use the Fraud Prevention module in Saferpay.

 ### Supported Payment Methods and Flows
 Currently, the following payment methods are supported: